GraceKim527/GraceKim527/README.md

 ### 💡 About Me

-- 🎓 Major in SoftWare at SKHU
+- 🎓 Major in SoftWare, Computer Science at SKHU
 - 💻 Frontend Developer interested in **React**, **Next.js**, and **UI/UX**
 - 🚀 Passionate about building services that connect people
 - 🌱 Currently exploring **React Native**, **Node.js**, **Nest.js**